 Introduction

-Lone working is not in itself against the law and it will often be safe to do so.
-However, the law requires employers to consider whether there are significant risks posed by lone working and to implement, so far as is reasonably practicable, suitable and sufficient control measures to reduce those risks to a tolerable level.
+Health and safety law requires employers to consider whether there are significant risks posed by lone working and to implement, so far as is reasonably practicable, suitable and sufficient control measures to reduce those risks to a tolerable level.
+The results of these risk assessments must be recorded.

 Definitions